 There are two methods to localize movies and videos.
 One is by dubbing and the other is by adding subtitles.

-- In subtitling, the spoken lines are translated and placed at the bottom of the screen, generally occupying the center position.
+In subtitling, we translate the spoken lines and place them at the bottom of the screen, so they generally occupy the center position.
 Subtitling requires precision, as the number of characters and the length of time the subtitles appear on screen are limited.
 The subtitles should be synchronized with the characters’ actions and dialogue.

 In localizing movies, the translator or localizer must fully understand the target audience’s cultural perception because ideas and objects have different meaning in different countries.
 They should understand the connotations of animals, food, gestures and colors.
 It is important to choose the voice actors as well.
 Voice actors who are popular with the target audiences add more value and acceptance to localized movies.
 The most important thing is not to offend the target audiences and ensure compliance with censorship guidelines.